grubahilda/Crazy-Potato-Lady-website-v1/README.md

 ## Blog:
 - compose with a superuser role only / login
-- add picture upload functionality
 - add tag filtering page
 - pagination
+- post preview in compose mode

 ## General:
 - adjust responsivenes for small screens